-We were asked three questions and given three opportunities to contemplate/meditate on the answers.
+The teacher asked three questions and gave us three opportunities to meditate on the answers.

 The first question was ‘What is the mind?’